-Daniel Walsh has more than 30 years experience working in music education, music publishing, audio production, performance and composition.
+Daniel Walsh has 40 years experience working in music education, music publishing, audio production, performance and composition.
 He has a research interest in technology as a support to the teaching and learning of music.
 He was awarded an honours masters degree in music by DCU for his research.
 His multimedia publication ‘Bohemian Rhapsody – An Interactive Analysis’ is used in music departments of secondary schools as a Leaving Cert text.
-Committed to professional development of music teachers and musicians, he is director of the annual Kodály summer school Active Music Making: The Kodály Approach and is chairman of the Kodály Society of Ireland.
+Committed to professional development of music teachers and musicians, he was director of the annual Kodály summer school Active Music Making: The Kodály Approach and was chairman of the Kodály Society of Ireland from 2008 to 2018.

 A well-known accordionist, pianist and keyboardist, Daniel has contributed to many live performances, recordings and broadcasts and to many backing tracks for various media including theatrical stage plays.